-In the IDS1, using the EPCM approach, the ICO engaged the subcontractors directly and was responsible for making payments for completed tasks.
-The approach also allowed them to recruit subcontractors from their supplier development network, thus ensuring the extension of patronage to the local suppliers.
-On the other hand, despite the position of NigCorp - an indigenously owned entity - as a champion of local content development, the adoption of the EPC contract strategy within IDS2 led to the absence of an interface between NigCorp and its subcontractors, as the main contractor assumed responsibility for such interactions.
-It was observed that any form of correspondence between the subcontractors and the ICO had to pass through the main contractor, thus making it difficult for the ICO to monitor effectively the progress made by the main contractor in adhering to the tenets of the NOGICD Act as dictated during project definition and procurement stages at the project delivery level.
-Considering the enormous powers wielded by the main contractor in IDS2 and the willingness of the ICO to implement SV effectively during the PP project, perhaps an EPCM contract would have been more advantageous to NigCorp.
+In the IDS1, using the EPCM approach, the ICOs engaged the sub-contractors directly and was responsible for making payments for completed tasks.
+The approach also allowed them to recruit sub-contractors from their Supplier Development Network (SDN), thus ensuring the extension of patronage to the local suppliers.
+On the other hand, despite the position of NigCorp-an indigenously owned entity- as a champion of local content development, the adoption of the EPC contract strategy within IDS2 led to the absence of an interface between NigCorp and its sub-contractors, as the main contractor assumed responsibility for such interactions.
+It was observed that any form of correspondence between the sub-contractors and the ICO had to pass through the main contractor, thus making it difficult for the ICO to effectively monitor the progress made by the main contractor in adhering to the tenets of the NOGICD Act as dictated during project definition and procurement stages at the project delivery level.
+Considering the enormous powers wielded by the main contractor in IDS2 and the willingness of the ICO to effectively implement SV during the PP project, perhaps an EPCM contract would have been more advantageous to NigCorp.

 For IDS3, a DCM contract was adopted.
-According to the project manager, the kind of contract strategy adopted made it imperative for city rail service (CRS) - the special-purpose vehicle - to engage local subcontractors when deemed economically feasible.
-He maintained that due to the long-term nature of the contract, the development of local subcontractors during the delivery stage became more of a business initiative, as such an initiative would lead to a reduction in maintenance costs.
-It is doubtful if CRS would have sought to uphold this business initiative if they had a different contracting strategy which did not bind them to long-term maintenance of the LR.
-Such considerations were not adhered to in IDS1 and IDS2 which were one-off projects.
+According to the project manager, the kind of contract strategy adopted made it imperative for CRS-the Special Purpose Vehicle- to engage local sub-contractors when deemed economically feasible.
+He maintained that due to the long term nature of the contract, the development of local sub-contractors during the delivery stage became more of a business initiative; as such an initiative would lead to a reduction in maintenance costs.
+It is doubtful if the CRS would have sought to uphold this business initiative if they had a different contracting strategy which did not bind them to long term maintenance of the LR Such considerations were not adhered to in IDS1 and IDS2 which were one-off projects.
 Although NigCorp has proposed to engage the EPM contractor over the long term, findings from the interviews indicate that the EPM contractor did not extend this feature to the suppliers.

-Evidence of a direct relationship between the type of contracting strategy adopted in the procurement and delivery of infrastructure and the viability of the IDS is in conformity with the views held by Esteves et al. (2009), Schramm et al. (2010), and Tawiah and Russell (2005).
-In their contribution, Schramm et al. (2010)

-maintain that clients should be careful in adopting a particular contracting strategy, insisting that clients should be sure of what they want to achieve and which contracting strategy would support them to achieve such objectives before selection.
+Evidence of direct relationship between the type of contracting strategy adopted in the procurement and delivery of infrastructure and the viability of the IDS is in conformity with the views held by Esteves et al. (2009), Schramm et al. (2010) and Tawiah and Russell (2005).
+In their contribution, Schramm et al. (2010) maintain that clients should be careful in adopting a particular contracting strategy, insisting that clients should be sure of what they want to achieve and which contracting strategy would support them to achieve such objectives before selection.
 Esteves et al. (2009) admit that in most cases, the contract strategies adopted by mining and extractive companies in Australia debar local SMEs from participating in the delivery of major projects.
-Following from the accruing evidence from the cross-case analysis and the literature, it will appear that the kind of contracting strategy adopted by an ICO affects its ability to successfully drive SV implementation performance within its projects, its desire to do so notwithstanding.
+Following from the accruing evidence from the cross-case analysis and the literature, it will appear that the kind of contracting strategy adopted by ICOs affects its ability to successfully drive SV implementation performance within its projects, its desire to do so notwithstanding.

-8. Conclusion
+Conclusion